radiospiel/pipe2me/README.md

 Please use the git trimWhitespace tool from [https://github.com/radiospiel/git-trim-whitespace](https://github.com/radiospiel/git-trim-whitespace).
 It helps **tremendously** with whitespace issues.

-Please read the following note on licensing, though.
+Please read the note on licensing below, though.

+## Developer mode

+If you want to hack on the web backend, you can start developer mode, in which the entire backend is reloaded for each request.
+To start developer mode run these commands:

+    # reconfigure and start all processes
+    rake start

+    # stop the web process
+    monit -c monitrc stop web

+    # start a replacement web process
+    bundle exec shotgun -p 8888

 ### Licensing issues with your contributions